burstsort/Bonekeep/README.md

 # Bonekeep - custom engine showcase

-This simple game was made to demonstrate and test the main functionalities of my 2D game engine.
+This simple game was made to demonstrate and test the main functionalities of my 2D game engine that I'm working on.

 Executable and resource files required for the game are contained in the *bin* directory.